 Immediately following the events of KQIII, King Graham has a heart attack.
 Probably because he had spent the morning mentally preparing himself for his daughter’s death, only then to have not just her burst back into the castle, but also his long-lost son who they basically forgot about.

-So Rosella gets upset and runs out of the room to cry, but fortunately the Mirror of Plot Convenience reveals a fairy named Genesta who’s like, “yo Rosella.
+So Rosella gets upset and runs out of the room to cry, but fortunately the Mirror of Plot Convenience reveals a fairy named Genesta who’s like, “Yo Rosella.
 I live in this place called Tamir, and there’s fruit here that could totally save your dad, if you let me transport you here.”
-So the princess lets this happen, but once there Genesta is all, “well on one condition: I need my amulet or some shit that a jerk named Lolotte took from me.”
+So the princess lets this happen, but once there Genesta is all, “well on one condition: I need my amulet that a jerk named Lolotte took from me.”
 Simple simple simple.

 We then follow Rosella (who gets disguised in peasant clothes for some reason) as she traipses around yet another land full of fairy tail references to save her dad.
 I should point out, this is all while Alexander and Valanice do fuck nothing by Graham’s bedside.